Time Interfaces in Bianisotropic Media: Bianisotropic Media

-Here, dyadic $\=\kappa_{\/F}$ models reciprocal magnetoelectric effects, while dyadic $\=\chi_{\/F}$ describes nonreciprocal effects.
+Here, the dyadic $\=\kappa_{\/F}$ models reciprocal magnetoelectric effects, while the dyadic $\=\chi_{\/F}$ describes nonreciprocal effects.
 The factor $c$ is the speed of light, which is introduced to make the frequency-domain material parameters dimensionless.
-Also, the imaginary unit $``j"$ has been instigated to make all the material parameters real-valued for lossless media.
-Next, each of these parameters can be expressed in the most general form as~\cite{JEWA_interactions,Materiatronics}
+Moreover, the imaginary unit $``j"$ has been instigated to make all the material parameters real-valued for lossless media.
+Next, each of these parameters ($\=\kappa_{\/F}$ or $\=\chi_{\/F}$) is presented in the most general form as a summation of an isotropic and a trace-free dyadic.
+The reciprocal coupling parameter $\=\kappa_{\/F}$ is written as~\cite{JEWA_interactions,Materiatronics}